-There is no down time necessary after an IPL session, but patients will again want to avoid the sun and other sources of ultraviolet radiation for days and weeks after their treatment.
-The treated skin may look and feel similar to a sunburn for a few days, but this side effect will resolve naturally.
+There is no downtime necessary after an IPL session, but patients will again want to avoid the sun and other sources of ultraviolet radiation for days and weeks after their treatment.
+The treated skin may look similar to a sunburn for a few days, but this side effect will naturally resolve.
 Talk to Dr. Germain and her team about the benefits and risks of IPL to determine if it’s right for you.

-These treatments can be combined in a multitude of ways to provide customized results.
-Since every face is different, and every patient's goals is unique, every visit to Germain Dermatology will be personalized and tailored to deliver specific results.
+Treatments can be combined in a multitude of ways to provide customized results.
+Since every face is different, and every patient’s goals are unique, every visit to Germain Dermatology will be personalized and tailored to deliver specific results.